nhidtran/spacex/README.md

 If you have time, add additional fields and queries to your graphQL server based off of the data in spacex_launches.json and add relevant testing and logging to your working server.

-## Sample Scaffold

-You can implement this GraphQL server using whatever framework or programming language you would like.
-However, we do include a bare bones javascript file that utilizes [Apollo Server](https://www.apollographql.com/docs/apollo-server/getting-started/) and nodeJS for the assignment only for convenience.
-Note, to use this scaffolding, you will need to issue `npm install` inside of the folder.

-If you would prefer to use an online IDE, there is a pre-made Apollo Server scaffold available - https://codesandbox.io/s/apollo-server-apollo-server

-## What's provided

-- This README file
-- spacex_launches.json - raw data that should be queried
-- index.js - a graphQL server scaffolding implemented using Apollo Server
-- package.json - node modules needed to create a GraphQL Apollo Server

 ## GraphQL

 Explanation and code samples can be found https://graphql.org/code/